nus-cs2113-AY2324S2/ip/docs/README.md

 Get started with Laika,

-1. Download the latest ip.jar from (https://github.com/cirelesna/ip/releases).
+1. Download the latest laika.jar from (https://github.com/cirelesna/ip/releases).
 2. Copy the file into an empty folder to run Laika.
-3. Open a command terminal, cd into the folder you put the jar file in, and use the java -jar ip.jar command to run the application.
+3. Open a command terminal, cd into the folder you put the jar file in, and use the java -jar laika.jar command to run the application.

 If the setup is correct, Laika will greet you!